Bloomberg Philanthropies: Other philanthropic ventures

 Bloomberg has been a longtime donor to his alma mater, Johns Hopkins University.
-In January 2013, he donated $350 million to the university, the largest single gift in the school's history.
-In total, Bloomberg has donated $1.1 billion to Johns Hopkins, making him the most generous living donor to any education institution in the country.
+In January 2013, he made what was then the largest single gift in the school's history, $350 million.
+Since then, he has given multiple larger donations through Bloomberg Philanthropies.
+In total, Bloomberg has donated $4.55 billion to Johns Hopkins, making him the most generous living donor to any education institution in the country.

 In April 2001, the School of Hygiene and Public Health was renamed as the Johns Hopkins Bloomberg School of Public Health.
 In May 2012, the Charlotte R. Bloomberg Children's Center opened inside the new Johns Hopkins Hospital, with a focus on pediatric care.

+In 2018, Bloomberg announced a $1.8 billion donation to JHU — the largest private donation in modern times to higher education — to make admissions need-blind for perpetuity.
+And in 2024, Bloomberg Philanthropies donated $1 billion to make medical school free for most students and increase financial aid for nursing, public health and other graduate programs.
+In August 2024, Bloomberg Philanthropies also committed $600 million to the endowments of four historically Black medical schools: Howard University College of Medicine, Meharry Medical College, and Morehouse School of Medicine (each receiving $175 million), and Charles R. Drew University of Medicine and Science ($75 million).

+Bloomberg Family Foundation, that is part of the Bloomberg Philanthropies, provided $387.9 million of development finance in 2022, mainly through NGOs and civil society ($262.6 million), multilateral organizations ($57.3 million), as well as universities, research institutes, and think tanks ($37 million).

+Following the start of Russian invasion of Ukraine, Bloomberg Family Foundation contributed $12.1 million in gross development finance to Ukraine.
+In February 2024, Bloomberg Philanthropies announced plans to invest in Kyiv's digital services, with a particular focus on addressing the urgent mental health needs of its residents.

 Bloomberg Global Business Forum

 The Bloomberg Global Business Forum is an annual event organized by Bloomberg Philanthropies.
 The event is held during the annual meeting of the United Nations General Assembly in each September in New York City as part of Global Goals Week - an annual week-long event for action, awareness, and accountability for the Sustainable Development Goals.